 Affiliated health organisations are private benevolent institutions that provide health services.
 They are supported by NSW Health and are recognised as public hospitals or public health service providers for legal purposes.

-The NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS)aims to assist refugees and people from refugee-like backgrounds recover from their experiences of torture and/or trauma and build a new life in Australia.
+NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS) aims to assist refugees and people from refugee-like backgrounds recover from their experiences of torture and/or trauma and build a new life in Australia.
 The service provides:

 - group therapy